ibm-cloud-architecture/refarch-cloud-data-analytics/Lift4Move_new.md

 <img src="./media/vmimage/vmimage-image-32.png"/>

-6. Notice that back on the web page, there is now an activation token.  **Click** Copy and save this into a temporary location, such as Notepad.
+6. Notice that back on the web page, near the bottom of the screen, there is now an activation token.  **Click** Copy and save this into a temporary location, such as Notepad.

 Install Lift CLI using your activation token
 **Go Back** to the VM Image.